Valdes-Tresanco-MS/gmx_MMPBSA/docs/support.md

 # Support

 ## Report an issue and Getting help
-You can review some of the answers to the questions that we consider most common here.
+You can review some answers to the questions that we consider most common here.
 If you find a bug or have any question, please consider opening an [issue][2] or post in our [Google group][3]

 [<img src="../assets/images/jetbrains-variant-4.png" height="100" width="178" align="right" />][4]